-This BLOG On FHA Mortgage Guidelines On Collection Accounts And Charge Offs Was UPDATED On September 6h, 2018
+This BLOG On FHA Mortgage Guidelines On Collection Accounts And Charge Offs Was UPDATED And PUBLISHED On October 25th, 2019

 What Are Lender Overlays?

 - However, many lenders do have overlays that require open unpaid collection accounts to be paid

 - Mortgage lender overlays are when a mortgage lender adds additional qualifying mortgage requirements on top of the FHA mortgage guidelines on collection accounts

 - For example, to qualify for a residential mortgage loan via a FHA insured mortgage loan, the minimum credit score required is 580

 - However, many banks, credit unions, and mortgage bankers may have their own lender overlays where they will set their own minimum credit score requirements